 Mayonnaise

 I prefer to use Hellman’s or Best Foods brand of mayonnaise.
 To lighten up the recipe, you can substitute some or all of the mayonnaise with light mayonnaise or Greek yogurt.
-But please note that the Instant Pot wasabi deviled eggs won’t be as flavorful!
+But please note that the wasabi deviled eggs won’t be as flavorful!

 How to Fill the Deviled Eggs